fearnlj01/DocTest/Windows Guide.md

 - Open the file with [Notepad++][Notepad++].
 - In there you will see fields such as `Token`, `ClientId`, `BotId` and `OwnerIDs`.
 - In your [applications page][DiscordApp] (the window you were asked to keep open earlier), under the `Bot User` section, you will see `Token:click to reveal`, click to reveal the token.
-- Copy your bot's token, and on the `"Token"` line of your `credentials.json`, replace `null` with your bot token and put quotation marks before and after the token, like so `"Example.Token"`
+- Copy your bot's token, and on the `"Token"` line of your `credentials.json`, paste your bot token between the quotation marks.
-- Copy the `Client ID` on the page and replace the null part of the `ClientId` line with it, and put quotation marks before and after, like earlier.
+- Copy the `Client ID` on the page and replace the `12312123` part of the `ClientId` line with it.
-- Again, copy the same `Client ID` and replace the null part of the `BotId` line with it, and do **not** put quotation marks before and after the ID.
+- Again, copy the same `Client ID` and replace the `null` part of the `BotId` line with it.
 - Save your `credentials.json` but keep it open.
 We need to add your `User ID` as one of the `OwnerIds` shortly.

 ####Inviting your bot to your server